sfegan/dft_simd/README.md

 ## Efficient bulk transformation of short data samples using DFTs ##

-__Adapting FFTW scalar codelets to SIMD data types and instructions to achieve signifcantly improved DFT performance.__
+__Adapting FFTW scalar codelets to SIMD data types and instructions to achieve significantly improved DFT performance.__

 _Stephen Fegan, 2018-02-19_

-In many high-energy astronomy and particle physics experiments data consists of relatively short digitized waveforms that need to be treated, i.e. filtered and analyzed.
+In many high-energy astronomy and particle physics experiments data consists of relatively short digitised waveforms that need to be treated, i.e. filtered and analysed.
 Often this calls for transformation of the signal into frequency domain, and hence starts with a discrete Fourier transform (DFT), possibly followed by filtering and an inverse transform.
 Or perhaps the DFT is used to generate the power-spectrum of the signal for diagnostic purposes.